Blotch3D/Blotch3D/README.md

-Translucent pixels in text or textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText and BlGraphicsDeviceManager\#DrawTexture) will always correctly show the things behind them.
+Translucent pixels in text or textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText and BlGraphicsDeviceManager\#DrawTexture) or any MonoGame drawing methods will always correctly show the things behind them.
 Just be sure to call those methods after all other 3D things are drawn in FrameDraw.

-However, a translucent texture applied to a sprite may require special handling.
+However, a 3D translucent texture, like a translucent texture applied to a sprite, may require special handling.

 If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the transparent texture when a near surface with translucency is drawn before a far surface that it occludes.
-This is because the far surface is not drawn because the near surface updated the depth buffer to indicate the far surface need not be drawn.
+This is because drawing the near surface also updates the depth buffer, so the far surface is not drawn.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those cases, you don't need any other special code.
 We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.
 (Note: subsprites are drawn in the order they are added.)

 The reason such artifacts occur is because the default MonoGame "Effect" used to draw models (the "BasicEffect" effect) provides a pixel shader